 The Sawyers’ three children — Mary (Mamie) J. Sawyer, Frederick Russell Sawyer, and George Addison Sawyer, Jr. — lived with them.
 Hannah Sawyer’s niece, Grace L. Dow, an artist, also lived with them.
 She was the daughter of Hannah Sawyer’s sister, Martha M. (Russell) Dow and Nahum M. Dow.

 Fred Sawyer, who worked in his father’s haberdashery story, married in November of 1878 to Cora F, Austin.
 After their marriage, they lived in Melrose.
 Mamie Sawyer died in May of 1886 and Grace Dow died in August of 1890.

 In February of 1892, George A. Sawyer, Jr., married to Isabel Finch.
 After their marriage, they lived with George and Hannah Sawyer at 308 Marlborough.
 He died in September of 1897 and his widow continued to live with his parents.

 Hannah Sawyer died in December of 1907.
 George Sawyer and his daughter-in-law, Isabel, continued to live at 306 Marlborough until his death in December of 1910, after which she moved to Passaic, New Jersey.

 306 Marlborough was not listed in the 1912 and 1913 Blue Books.

 By the 1913-1914 winter season, 306 Marlborough was the home of George and Hannah Sawyer’s son, Fred Sawyer, who had inherited his father’s haberdashery store and continued to operate it.
 He previously had lived in West Roxbury.
-He is shown as the owner of 306 Marlborough on the 1917 Bromley map.

 In 1924 and 1925, Earl Gill, a salesman with Frederick Sawyer’s haberdashery, lived at 306 Marlborough with the Sawyers.